tarwn/lessthandot-hugo/blogs/content/posts/2012-12-12-proactive-notifications.md

   * The database is very slow
   * The latest backup we have is 9 days old
   * The table that was created has 2 extra columns this morning
-  * Everything is locked up can&#8217;t get any results back from a query
+  * Everything is locked up can't get any results back from a query
   * Deadlocks are occurring

 What you really want to have at your shop is a tool like [Quest Foglight][3], [Confio Ignite][4], [Red Gate SQL Monitor][5] or similar.
 The benefit of these tools is that there is a central location where you can look at all the alerts at a glance.
 You get a lot of stuff out of the box and all you have to do is tell it what server to start monitoring.
 I would suggest to start using the trial version to see if it is something that would be beneficial for your organization.

-Of course you can roll your own solution as well, this will involve work and unless your time is worthless or you are bored out of your mind after work I wouldn&#8217;t do it.
+Of course you can roll your own solution as well, this will involve work and unless your time is worthless or you are bored out of your mind after work I wouldn't do it.

 ## Utilize the logs